-If your cat has slowed down over the years yet still seems verbally eager to be active, you may be able to connect the dots.
+If your cat has slowed down over the years, yet still seems eager to be active, you may be able to figure out why.
 A decrease in activity is a common symptom of leg stiffness, weakness, and pain.

-- If your older cat has been peeing and pooping around the house or your cat has stopped covering up its poop, it could be because it is finding it difficult to step in and out of the litter box.
+If your older cat has been peeing and pooping around the house or your cat has stopped covering up its poop, it could be because it is finding it difficult to step in and out of the litter box.

-- Cats with leg issues are often hesitant to run, jump, and climb.
+Cats with leg issues are often hesitant to run, jump, and climb.
 In the same way that a person with leg problems would have concerns about being too adventurous, cats are the same.

 The movement required to sit can hurt a cat’s back and rear legs.
-Some cats begin to take a posture of a semi-sit because resting all the way to the floor is too difficult.
+Some cats begin to take a posture of a semi-sit because lowering to the floor is too difficult.

-- Older cats often find the motion of standing a challenging task if they have been sleeping for a long period of time.
+Older cats often find the motion of standing difficult if they have been sleeping for a long period of time.
 Some cats will stand, lie down, and then attempt to stand again.

-- Drunk walking is common in senior cats who are experiencing leg stiffness and weakness.
+This is common in senior cats who are experiencing leg stiffness and weakness.
 No longer able to fully control their steps, a certain level of staggering or clumsy walking is common.
 You may find that your feline has trouble walking forwards without weaving from side to side.

-- Your cat has difficulty grooming its fur or cleaning its bottom after going to the toilet.
+Your cat has difficulty grooming its fur or cleaning its bottom after going to the toilet.

 Even though leg problems can occur at any stage of a cat’s life, issues that appear once a cat reaches senior status are often tied to a small cluster of possibilities.
 Most of these involve poor joint and muscle health or organ difficulties resulting in symptoms that negatively impact the legs.

-The Golden Years
+1) The Golden Years

 Arthritis is a common condition that can cause your cat walking and stability issues.

-Leading to pain and reduced mobility, arthritis can be caused by an injury, infection, immune health issues, etc. However, the most common form of arthritis in cats is known as osteoarthritis.
+Leading to pain and reduced mobility, arthritis can be caused by injury, infection, immune health issues, etc. However, the most common form of arthritis in cats is known as osteoarthritis.

-Causing a depletion in joint cartilage and fluid buildup inside the joint, bony type growths can begin to grow inside the joint.
+Causing a depletion in joint cartilage and fluid buildup inside the joint, bony-type growths can begin to grow inside the joint.
 These bony growths can lock up joints entirely in some cases.
 It’s similar to placing a large rock inside of a bicycle spoke.

-The most common symptoms of feline arthritis include…
+The most common symptoms of feline arthritis include:

-- Stiffness after prolonged movements (Exercise, playing, stalking, etc.)
+- Stiffness after prolonged movements